Ruth Berggren, M.D., MACP

 - Read the book

-- Attend 1 book seminar facilitated by the course co-directors
+- Attend one of three opportunities to discuss the book facilitated by the course co-directors

-- If you have read this book, please contact firstname.lastname@example.org to suggest alternative books.
+- If you have read this book, we welcome other book suggestions.
+Please contact firstname.lastname@example.org with suggestions.
 Students have also selected Half the Sky by Nicholas Kristof and Sheryl WuDunn.